PrestaEdit/hideprestashopcolumns/README.md

 # Hide Prestashop Colmums

-Hide PrestaShop on Order and Customer controller
+Hide columns on Order and Customer controller

 **This module is only compatible with PrestaShop 1.7.8.X and more**